anishks07/Note-Chat/README.md

 - FastAPI for the excellent web framework
 - React team for the powerful frontend library
 - LangChain for LLM integration capabilities
+- Groq for fast LLM inference
+- HuggingFace for free embedding models
 - Tailwind CSS for the beautiful styling system